 You’ve uploaded zip file with different application

-Your application name changes so its directory structure
+Your application name changes, so does it’s directory structure

 Don’t worry though, future version of PatchKit will handle this case gracefully.